bwsw/sj-platform/SJDocs/source/Glossary.rst

 :Handler: A programm module processing streams.

-:Instance:  A full range of settings to perfom an exact executor type.
+:Instance:  A full range of settings to perform an exact executor type.

 :Input: A stream that is fed to the system input.